CURATOR OR ASSOCIATE CURATOR

 • Conduct curatorial research with Performa's curatorial team, including compilations of artists' information, interviews, or other material;

 • Contribute to programming for the Performa Institute's year-round activities.

-• Work with the Producing Director to manage the production and presentation of independent project.
+• Work closely with the Producing Director to understand pre-production, budgeting, and marketing, as well as to manage the production / presentation of the independent project;

 • Contribute entries for the Performa Magazine and Performa biennial publication.